Current Conditions – Updated 12/04/2023

 PWC Ramp/Dam Rental Docks

-Day-Use: Most facilities have been winterized for the season.
+Day-Use: Most facilities remain winterized for the season.
 The restrooms at the main ramp, PWC ramp and the CXT pit toilets will remain open throughout winter.
-Our gates are no longer staffed.
+We will begin opening facilities as the snow melts and the weather allows.
+Our entrance gates are not staffed during the winter season.
 Please display your annual pass or pay stub in your window to assist Rangers with fee compliance.
+Annual passes are available for purchase at the Hailstone office, Monday-Friday, from 9-5.

-Launch Ramps: The courtesy docks at the main ramp and the PWC have been removed for the season.
-The wedge docks have been installed and will remain in place until ice begins to form.
+Launch Ramps: The wedge docks have been installed and will remain in place unless ice begins to form.
+The courtesy docks at the main ramp and the PWC will be installed in April.
 The Rock Cliff ramp is out the water.
 Remember, this ramp is for smaller watercraft.
 It is not recommended for watercraft larger than 16 feet.
 USE AT YOUR OWN RISK.
 Please do not park in the middle of the roadway or drive off of the roadway at Rock Cliff.
 Vehicles that become stuck will be issued a citations for off-road use.
 The Ross Creek non-motorized boat ramp is out the water.
 Remember, this is for non-motorized use only!
 Learn more about other Utah State Parks boat ramp conditions HERE.

 Aquatic Invasive Species: You must self-decontaminate for Aquatic Invasive Species/mussels if you have been to contaminated water including Lake Powell.
 The dry time during the winter is 30 days for simple boats like sailboats and non-motorized vessels (ex. paddle boards).
 If you are unable to meet this dry time, you must be professionally decontaminated before you launch at another water body.
 If you have a more complex boat with ballast tanks or in/outboard motors with unverified water, 30 days of dry time is required regardless of the time of year, or professional decontamination must be completed before you launch at another body of water.
 Our decontamination unit is CLOSED for the season.
 If you need a decontamination, please contact the DWR Central Office at 435-503-4066.